Apostata/unity-2d-course/Coding_unity.md

 - [`FindObjectOfType()`](./Object.FindObjectOfType.md): This method is used to find an object of the specified type, from any scene.
 - `FindObjectsOfType()`: This method is used to find all objects of the specified type, from any scene.
 - `FindObjectWithTag()`: This method is used to find an object with the specified tag, from any scene.
+- [`GetComponentsInChildren()`](./Object.GetComponentsInChildren.md): This method is used to get all the components of the object and its children.

 ## Rigidbody Methods